 Everything You Need to Know About Psychology

 Although psychologists and psychiatrists work together to help people with mental health conditions, they aren’t the same.
 To clarify, psychologists treat a patient through psychotherapy, helping to relieve symptoms through behavioral change.
-The psychiatrist’s role is prescribing medication and other interventions to manage mental health conditions.
+The psychiatrist’s role is to prescribe medication and other interventions to manage mental health conditions.

 “ Psychology, unlike chemistry, unlike algebra, unlike literature, is an owner’s manual for your own mind.
 It’s a guide to life.”

 The science of psychology

 The science of psychology benefits society and enhances our lives.
 Psychologists examine the relationships between brain function and behavior.
 Next, the environment and behavior, applying what they learn to illuminate our understanding and improve the world around us.

 Curiosity is part of human nature.
 One of the first questions children learn to ask is “why?”
 As adults, we continue to wonder.
 Using empirical methods, psychologists apply universal curiosity to collect research data.
 This allows them to better understand and solve society’s most challenging problems.

 Psychologists then employ the scientific method.
 After that, psychologists apply the understanding gleaned through research, creating evidence-based strategies.
 These solve problems and improve lives.
 The result is that psychological science unveils better ways for people to exist, thriving in a complex world.

 Psychology is a varied field.
 Psychologists conduct basic and applied research, serve as consultants to communities and organizations, diagnose and treat people, and teach future psychologists and those who will pursue other disciplines.
 For instance, they test intelligence and personality.